Skip to main content

 What is Laylatul Qadr?

-• It falls on one of the odd nights of the last 10 days (21st, 23rd, 25th, 27th, or 29th)
+• Falls on one of the odd nights in the last 10 nights (21st, 23rd, 25th, 27th, or 29th)

-How to Spend the Last 10 Nights
+How to Spend These Nights

-• Make abundant dua — Aisha (RA) asked the Prophet what to say, and he said: "Allahumma innaka 'afuwwun tuhibbul 'afwa fa'fu 'anni" (O Allah, You are the Pardoner, You love to pardon, so pardon me)
+Dua for Laylatul Qadr: Aisha (RA) asked the Prophet (PBUH) what to say if she encounters Laylatul Qadr.
+He said: "Say: Allahumma innaka 'afuwwun tuhibbul 'afwa fa'fu 'anni (O Allah, You are Pardoning and You love to pardon, so pardon me)."
+Read more in Surah Al-Qadr (97).

 Frequently Asked Questions